Detailed study of a transverse field Zeeman slower: Experimental performances

 The slowing beam itself possesses a waist of 0.5~cm for an intensity of $I_{\rm tot}=87$~mW/cm$^2$.
 Its detuning is $\delta_0/(2\pi)=-1885$~MHz and it is linearly polarised along the $x$ axis which means that only half of the total power of the beam contributes to the slowing transition.

 Loading a magneto-optical trap (MOT) from the slowed atomic beam for 3~s allows to test the performances of the atomic state preparation.
-The dependence of the captured atom number with the laser detuning is shown in figure~\ref{figure6}.
+The dependence of the captured atom number with the laser detuning is shown in figure~\ref{figure6}\footnote{The absolute performance of the MOT loading rate is mainly determined by the parameters of the MOT beams (sizes, intensities,...), the temperature of the sodium oven and the geometry of the vacuum chamber (aperture of the oven output, distance between the oven output and MOT chamber, apertures of the differential pumping stages,...) and the amplitude of stray magnetic fields in the MOT chamber.
+We have been able to increase the absolute MOT loading rate up to $10^9$ atoms/s by optimizing some of these parameters.
+We have observed that the relative increase in the MOT loading rate due to the optical pumping stage is independent of the absolute MOT loading rate.}.
+The pump laser intensity has been optimized here such that increasing it further does not change the final populations anymore.
 When the pumping laser is resonant with the $|F=2,m_F=-2\rangle\rightarrow|F'=3,m_{F'}=-3\rangle$ transition, the atoms end up cycling over the transition, exchanging a large number of photons with the laser which increases significantly the divergence and the deflection of the atomic beam, degrading in turn the performances of the MOT loading.
 This is no more the case when the laser is resonant with the $|F=2,m_F=-1\rangle\rightarrow|F'=2,m_{F'}=-2\rangle$ transition since the $|F=2,m_F=-2\rangle$ state is in this case a dark state and all the atoms get optically pumped into it.
 It is worth noting that since the magnetic field direction is different in the optical pumping area (along the $x$ axis) compare to the slowing region inside the Zeeman slower (along the $y$ axis), we assume the spin of the atoms to adiabatically follow the local direction of the magnetic field along their propagation.

 In order to compare the efficiency of the atomic state preparation with the simulations of section~\ref{optic_pump}, we have measured the dependence of the MOT atom number with its loading time.
 Comparing the slope of the atom number with and without the atomic state preparation, we measure a factor of 3.5 increase in the atomic loading.
 This result agrees well with the factor of four deduced from the simulations.
 We attribute the small discrepancy to the probable over-estimation of the efficiency of the repumping section in the computation as we did not include the spatially varying intensity of the laser in the numerics and modelled the real gaussian shaped laser beams by top-hat beam profiles.